-- Parties eligible for participation in the EC European Horizon 2020 Programme - SMEs according to the definition used by the EC (for experiments in the category 'Innovation by SME') - Single parties (no consortia are allowed) - Multiple proposals may be submitted by the same party.
-However, in case multiple proposals are submitted, reference should be made to each submitted proposal and clear indication should be given on the complementarity of the proposals.
+- Parties eligible for participation in the EC Horizon 2020 Programme - SMEs according to the definition used by the EC (for Experiments in the category 'Innovation by SMEs') - Single parties (no consortia are allowed) - Multiple proposals may be submitted by the same party.
+However, in case multiple proposals are submitted, reference should be made to each submitted proposal and clear indication should be given on the complementarity of the proposals. - Proposals submitted by new players in the FIRE community will receive a higher score.

 Evaluation and ranking will be carried out by an external jury.
-The intention is to keep the same jury over the different calls if possible.